kobman/KOBman/docs/Function_signatures_uninstall.md

 # &#x1F4D9; Uninstall Commands/Function Signatures

+## Listing down the existing uninstallation commands and its function signatures

 *The values of the arguments accepted by the function "kob" is exported as environment variables which later on recalls in other functions.*